International Monetary Fund: Managing Director

 The IMF is led by a managing director, who is head of the staff and serves as chairman of the executive board.
 The managing director is the most powerful position at the IMF.
-Historically, the IMF's managing director has been a European citizen and the president of the World Bank has been an American citizen.
+Historically, the IMF's managing director has been a European while the president of the World Bank has been an American.
 However, this standard is increasingly being questioned and competition for these two posts may soon open up to include other qualified candidates from any part of the world.
 In August 2019, the International Monetary Fund has removed the age limit which is 65 or over for its managing director position.

 In 2011, the world's largest developing countries, the BRICS states, issued a statement declaring that the tradition of appointing a European as managing director undermined the legitimacy of the IMF and called for the appointment to be merit-based.